 aloo (potatoes), gobi (cauliflower), matar (peas) and paneer (cottage cheese) based recipes are often made in punjabi homes and there are many variations of such recipes like:

-this delicious aloo gobi curry goes well with rotis, parathas or even with naan. it is a rich curry as along with cashew paste, even butter and cream are included. you can skip the butter and cream if you don’t want them as the cashews and tomatoes already makes it creamy.
+this delicious aloo gobi masala goes well with rotis, parathas or even with naan. it is a rich curry as along with cashew paste, even butter and cream are included. you can skip the butter and cream if you don’t want them as the cashews and tomatoes already makes it creamy.

-addition of kasuri methi (dry fenugreek leaves) gives a nice final touch to the recipe and you can consider making this aloo gobi for special or festive occasions, guests or parties. overall this recipe is delicious and is a keeper.
+addition of kasuri methi (dry fenugreek leaves) gives a nice final touch to the recipe and you can consider making this aloo gobi masala for special or festive occasions, guests or parties. overall this recipe is delicious and is a keeper.

-restaurant style aloo gobi masala recipe below:
+aloo gobi masala recipe below:

 - 1 medium sized cauliflower (gobi) OR approx 2.5 to 3 cups chopped medium cauliflower florets

 - 2 medium sized potatoes (aloo) OR approx 2 to 2.5 cups diced potatoes

 - 1 medium to large onion - finely chopped

 - 2 large ripe red tomatoes OR approx 2 to 2.5 cups finely chopped tomatoes

 - 15 whole cashews (kaju) soaked in hot water for 20-30 minutes